gabrielr222/IAupscaler/README.md

 # IAupscaler

 This repository contains a frontend built with Next.js and an optional Express backend for image upscaling.
-The code is organized as follows:
+The code is organized as follows.
+The app now stores the last three processed images per user so they can be downloaded later:

 ```
 frontend/  - Next.js application with API routes and React components